+Students who are not citizens of the EU, citizens of EFTA, or permanent residents of Czechia, must obtain a residence permit to study at Charles University.
+The instructions on all the necessary steps in the visa application process can be found in the Faculty Handbook in the "Visa Seeking Students" section.
 Before the semester begins, each student has to get a student ID card, register in the SIS and log in to the Faculty email.
 Further information can be found in the Faculty Handbook in the sections "Student ID Cards" and "IT - Logins, Passwords, Wi-Fi, Microsoft 365, Gmail".
 We also recommend all students attend induction meetings organised by the International Office, as well as the meeting scheduled by the Programme Coordinator.
 Students will be invited to attend the latter via email in September.
-Everywhere at Charles University you can also take advantage of the Wi-Fi connection "EDUROAM".
-Students need to set up their password in CAS ("Other accounts" - "Set password for eduroam realm cuni.cz").
-For Android users - see the step by step Eduroam connection manual here.
-The manual for MacOS users is available here.